-These items are supplied non-sterile for single-use only.
+These items are supplied non-sterile and are single use.
 They should not be sterilised.

 Do not use more than once.
 Re-use could cause infection.

 CochlearTM CI500 Series Non-Sterile Silicone Implant Template

 Used to determine or check the optimum implant position and mark it on the skin before incision.